phenotypic/homebridge-http-lock-mechanism/README.md

 ## Description

-homebridge-http-lock-mechanism exposes a garage to HomeKit and makes it controllable via simple HTTP requests.
+homebridge-http-lock-mechanism exposes a lock to HomeKit, and makes it controllable via simple HTTP requests.

 ## Installation